 When you venture into the old town centre, you then find all the iconic buildings and attractions.
 However, going a little off the beaten tracks will take you to the quays of Verdansonn.
 Street art is spread all around the city, but this place is where you will find all the colourful graffiti.

-Since we were told that Quay of Verdanson was located behind “Corum”, we set off from there.
-After walking for a while, we couldn’t find the entrance.
+Since I was told that Quay of Verdanson was located behind “Corum”, I set off from there.
+After walking for a while, I couldn’t find the entrance.
 I wondered how people were able to access the site but thought since it was managed by the Tourist Centre you could only access via them.
 It was only the following day that we realised that the entrance to the graffiti canal was by “Carrefour Rimbaud” near the tram stop “Les Aubes”.
 Quay of Verdanson is a small stream that crosses the city.
 Its unused part is the favourite spot of graffiti artists.
 I don’t know the full details, but I believe the city gave the artists free reign to express their creativity there.

-It’s a shame that we were unable to properly visit the site as I am sure there are amazing frescoes to be seen.
-We were glad to see a little bit by looking over.
+It’s a shame that I was unable to properly visit the site as I am sure there are amazing frescoes to be seen.
+I was nonetheless glad to see a little bit by looking over.

 Join a tour or go solo